 The program fee for 2022 is $5,195.00 for UNO students and $5,695.00 for guest students.
 These prices include housing, tuition, and more which can be found on our fees page.

 Program dates: May 28 - July 2, 2022.

 Online Intro Session: May 18 - 27, 2022.

 Before arriving in Kyoto, class will begin online (all students are required to complete the work required during this time period).
 Classes will meet for 1.5 hours a day per course, Monday through Thursday.
 This schedule leaves Fridays for optional field trips, and Saturdays and Sundays for independent travel, personal discoveries or time off.

 During the week, there will be other planned activities such as weekly cultural activities and/or guest lectures, many of which will be optional.
 Be sure to check out the program calendar.

 We are using the classroom facilities on the Imadegawa Campus of Doshisha University (a short bus ride from the housing facility), one of the oldest and most highly respected institutions of higher education in Japan.
 The campus is very centrally located in uptown Kyoto, just north of the Kyoto Imperial Palace.
 For more information on the program's living arrangements, visit our Housing page and Fees Page.

-In order to get to Kyoto, most participants will need to depart the United States 1 to 2 days prior to the arrival date.
+In order to get to Kyoto, most participants will need to depart the United States 1 to 2 days prior to the arrival date (May 29th).
 Also, because there is no airport in Kyoto, most will have to fly in to Osaka.

 Students are responsible for booking their own travel arrangements.
 However, we can provide advice in order for students to find the best itinerary for their purposes.
+We will even have a staff/faculty member's flight be known so students can travel as a group.
 We encourage students to consider travelling in Japan after the program.
 And because they can often book inexpensive flights as students, we feel it is important for students to control this aspect of their experience.
 For more information, visit our where to go page.